Recess, County Galway

-Recess (Irish: Sraith Saileach or Sraith Salach) is a village in County Galway, Ireland.
-Its official name is in Irish, Sraith Saileach, and translates as "stream of the willow tree".
-A notable former resident was Seán Lester, the last Secretary General of the League of Nations, who lived there following his retirement until his death in 1959; another was Pádraig MacKernan, a noted Irish diplomat who owned a home at the nearby Lough Athry.
+Recess, officially Sraith Salach (Irish for "river meadow of the willows"), is a village in County Galway, Ireland.
+It is within the Connemara Gaeltacht (Irish-speaking region), beside Glendollagh Lough, and near the foot of Lissoughter Hill.
+The N59 road passes through it.

 Transport

 Recess railway station was on the Galway-Clifden line of the Midland Great Western Railway.
 The line opened on 1 July 1895 and was closed on 29 April 1935.
-The railway owned a hotel at Recess which on 13 October 1922 was burned down by Republicans (together with nearby Glendalough House) to prevent the National troops from using them as billets.
+The railway owned a hotel at Recess.
+During the Irish Civil War, on 13 October 1922, it was burned down by Republicans (together with nearby Glendalough House) to prevent the National Army from using them as billets.

-Name
+People

-The name in the Irish language is Sruth meaning stream and Saileach meaning Sally (willow) tree.
-The name stone on entering the village is incorrectly spelled which gives another meaning ("dirty row").
+A notable former resident was Seán Lester, the last Secretary General of the League of Nations, who lived there following his retirement until his death in 1959; another was Pádraig MacKernan, a noted Irish diplomat who owned a home at the nearby Lough Athry.